Basketball Drills Basketball Drills You Can Do on Your Own

 If indoors, make sure not to shoot towards other rooms; if outdoors, consider using something like an outdoor basketball net or even just some spare cones set up in two rows about three meters apart.
 For both these drills, don’t forget to use proper form!

-It’s very important to keep your elbow locked throughout the movement, as well as keeping your wrist firm when releasing the ball.
-These are common mistakes that will reduce accuracy significantly!
+It’s crucial to maintain a locked elbow throughout the motion, as well as a solid wrist when releasing the ball.
+These are frequent errors that substantially decrease accuracy.

 Footwork/Agility Routine